TrellixVulnTeam/PERSONNAL_WEBSITE_EQ99/README.md

 # PERSONNAL_WEBSITE
 Personnal Website / Portfolio

-This website is developped with Angular.
+This website is developped with MEAN stack (MongoDB, ExpressJS, Agular and NodeJS.
 You need node and npm installed.
 Check npm version:
 ```
 npm --version